Technical Writer Resume: Examples and Tips

 - Summary In a few sentences, convey your top abilities and areas of specialization, as well as your work experience.
 For example: “Reliable, detail-oriented Technical Writer with extensive experience in data communications, and writing user manuals for high-end electronic products.”

 - Skills Feature important abilities such as research skills, investigative thinking, and the ability to organize and communicate information.
 Don’t forget to include some interpersonal skills, such as collaboration and excellent verbal and written communication.

 - Work experience Quantify your achievements instead of presenting vague statements.
 For example, write “Collaborated with 150 clients every month, creating technical journals” instead of saying “Wrote technical journals and guides for clients.”
 Include examples of successful projects, initiatives in training staff members and contributions you’ve made to business decisions (e.g., “Introduced a systemized process to streamline work reviews, and trained a team of 5 technical writers on end-user documentation”).

 - Education Typically, a bachelor’s degree in English, Communications or Journalism is required for this position.
 Some organizations prefer to hire candidates who specialize in technical fields such as mechanical engineering or computer science, so highlight any advanced education you’ve had in these areas, as well as examples of on-the-job training.

 See Why My Perfect Resume is a 5-Star Resume Builder

-Instead of spending time searching for the right resume design, use one of these employer-ready templates.
+Instead of spending time searching for the right resume design, use one of these employer-ready templates and our resume builder.

 The monogram logo for the job applicant’s initials adds a unique touch to this design, while the two-column layout maintains a professional look.